Why do most of us love movies and Netflix evenings?

 1. Helps you stand out

-Since you are not the only one selling products and services, it can be hard to build a competitive positioning and differentiation.
+Since you are not the only one selling products and services, it can be hard to build a competitive positioning and differentiation for your small business brand.

 Authentic brand storytelling can also mean telling stories about the unique aspects of your business that set you apart from others in your industry.